reslp/phylociraptor/docs/indepth/indepth.rst

 tree (Calculate ML phylogenies)
 -------------------------------------

+This runmode allows to calculate maximum-likelihood trees from concatenated (supermatrix) alignments of all genes which pass the filtering step.
+The trees can be calculated using iqtree or raxml. phylociraptor will create the partition file necessary for raxml (iqtree does this automatically).
+If `phylocripator model` has been run before, phylociraptor will pass the best models on to the tree inference software to save time.
+Otherwise a model (or modeltest) can be specified in the `config.yaml` file.

 -----------------------------------------
 speciestree (Calculate species trees)
 -----------------------------------------

+phylociraptor calculates a species tree using `astral`.
+Astral takes pre-calculated gene trees as input.
+Phylociraptor checks if gene-trees have been already calculated and creates them in case they are not yet available.

+To calculate individal gene trees phylociraptor uses iqtree.

 ------------------------------------------
 njtree (Calculate NJ tree)
 ------------------------------------------

+To get a fast first tree you can run `phylociraptor njtree`.
+This will calculate a Neighbor-Joining tree using `quicktree`.
+This usually only takes seconds.

 ------------------------------------------
 check (Check status of the run)